Chili Garlic Chicken Recipe (Indo-Chinese Style)

 How can I control the spice level in the chili garlic chicken recipe?

-You can adjust the amount of red chilies and red chili paste in the recipe as per your taste.
-De-seed the red chilies to bring down the heat.
+You can reduce the amount of red chilies and red chili paste in the recipe as per your taste.

 How do you store leftover chili garlic chicken?